gymreklab/chips/README.md

 * `--paired`: Data is paired.
 Default: false.

 Fragment length estimation arguments (for single-end data only):
 * `--est <int>`: Estimated fragment length.
 Used as a rough guess to guide inference of fragment length distribution from single end data.
-Default: 300.
-* `--extend <int>`: Extend peak regions by this amount when estimating fragment lengths.
+Please set this number as the loose upper-bound of your best estimation.
 This can result in more robust estimates especially for data with narrow peaks.
 Default: 300.
 * `--thres <float>`: For estimating fragment length distribution from single end data, only consider peaks with scores above this threshold.
 ChIPs applies `--thres` or `--thres-scale` whichever is stricter.
 Default: 100.
 * `--thres-scale <float>`: Scale threshold for peak scores.
 Only consider peaks with at least this score after scaling scores to be between 0-1.
 ChIPs applies `--thres` or `--thres-scale` whichever is stricter.
 Default: 0.